Skip to main content

 EventLogConfig[] memory eventLogConfigs = new EventLogConfig[](2);

-// the signagure of "event DataChanged(address indexed account, uint256 newValue);"
+// the signature of "event DataChanged(address indexed account, uint256 newValue);"

 bytes32 dataChangedEventSig = hex"0xec851d5c322f7f1dd5581f7432e9f6683a8709a4b1ca754ccb164742b82a7d2f";